JohannBulls/LOC-Counting/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/JohannBulls/LOC-Counting?tab=GPL-3.0-1-ov-file#) file for details.

----

-Incluyendo esta sección en tu README, proporcionas una visión general clara de las clases involucradas en el proyecto y dónde encontrar el diagrama de clases correspondiente.
-Ajusta las URLs y los detalles según corresponda a tu proyecto específico.